steveschnepp/blog.pwkf.org/_posts/2021-09-10-emulating-logic-gates-atmega328p-part1.md

   * Data

 The Chip Enable & the address are IN, and Data is OUT.
-Also, the Data needs to be 8-bit wide, otherwise it will be too complext.
+Also, the Data needs to be 8-bit wide, otherwise it will be too complex.

 We want to keep the control pins, such as the RESET & TOSC1/TOSC2.